Islam in Cambodia: Demography

 In 2009, the Pew Research Center estimated that 1.6% of the population, or 236,000 people were Muslims.
 According to from general Population census results of the Kingdom of Cambodia 2019, there are around 311,045 Muslims in the country as of 2019.
 As of 2016, data from the Ministry also recorded 884 mosques scattered all throughout Cambodia.
+Tboung Khmum is a province where the percentage of Muslims is the largest among other provinces, namely 11.8%.